Mississipi Business License: Everything You Need to Know

 Businesses that define themselves as corporations or LLCs must register their company with the Secretary of State in the Business Services Group, by calling 1-800-256-3494 or 601-359-1633 or visiting the website.

 If an individual owns and operates their business on their own (also defined as a sole proprietorship) or a business is run as a general partnership, they do not need to register with the Secretary of State.

 Even though they don't need to register, such businesses may still need to obtain permits or licenses required by the state, city, and/or town in which they are located before being allowed to operate.

 If you need help with obtaining a Mississippi Business License, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.